PRISON: Unmasking the Criminal Potential of Large Language Models: Scenario Construction

-We conduct a systematic analysis of 45 crime-related scenarios extracted from 10 well-known crime films, each rated above 7.0 on IMDb, as listed in Table~\ref{tab:movie-analysis}.
-To ensure diversity in narrative structure and criminal typology, the selected films are categorized into three thematic genres: Accidental Incidents, Premeditated Murders, and Professional Crimes.
-These categories reflect differing narrative conventions and character role distributions, which in turn shape the availability and nature of specific scenario types.
-The selected scenarios are further classified into three key types relevant to our simulation framework: individual planning scenarios (15 in total), which involve a single criminal actor formulating a strategy or concealing intent; collaborative interaction scenarios (10 in total), in which more than one perpetrators coordinate actions, negotiate motives, or manipulate others; and (3) detective-criminal confrontation scenarios (20 in total), where investigative figures directly engage with suspects or perpetrators in psychologically charged exchanges.
+We conduct a systematic analysis of concrete scenarios extracted from 10 well-known crime films, each rated above 7.0 on IMDb, as listed in Table~\ref{tab:movie-analysis}.
+To ensure diversity in narrative structure and criminal typology, selected films are grouped into three thematic genres: Accidental Incidents, Premeditated Murders, and Professional Crimes, each reflecting distinct narrative conventions and character roles that shape scenario types.
+Scenarios are further classified into three types aligned with our simulation framework: (1) individual planning (20 scenarios), involving single criminals devising strategies or hiding intent; (2) collaborative interactions (20 scenarios), featuring multiple criminals coordinating or manipulating; and (3) detective-criminal confrontations (20 scenarios), depicting psychologically charged exchanges between investigators and suspects.
+Given films’ varied narrative perspectives, which influence scenario distribution, we curated a balanced dataset with equal numbers emphasizing criminal and detective viewpoints.
+This balance mitigates bias and ensures fair representation of both covert criminal planning and investigative countermeasures.

-It is important to note that the distribution of scenario types is influenced by each film’s narrative perspective.
-For instance, films like \textit{Se7en} adopt a predominantly detective-centric viewpoint, focusing on the investigation process rather than the criminal’s internal reasoning.
-As a result, such films offer limited access to scenarios portraying solitary criminal planning or subjective intentions from the perpetrator’s point of view.
-In contrast, films with a stronger emphasis on the criminal protagonist or ensemble criminal dynamics are more likely to provide rich materials for analyzing covert planning and manipulative interactions.